 Two-volume international handbook covering the diverse theories and methods that have been a foundation for science education and continue to characterize this field.

 Broken into four sections: 1.
 Social, political and cultural dimensions in mathematics education; 2.
 Mathematics education as a field of study; 3.
 Technology in the mathematics curriculum; and 4.
 International perspectives on mathematics education.

 Britannica School offers resources for students of all levels.
-Three unique interfaces to thousands of curriculum-relevant articles, images, videos, audio clips, primary sources, maps, editor-recommended websites, and three separate databases make Britannica School the go-to site for research for students at all levels.
+Features three unique interfaces to thousands of curriculum-relevant articles, images, videos, audio clips, primary sources, maps, editor-recommended websites, making Britannica School the go-to site for research for all students.

 Coverage: Full text

 Education Research Complete covers all levels of education from early childhood to higher education, and all educational specialties, such as multilingual education, health education, and testing.

 An indexing and full-text database, containing in-depth coverage of the learning, teaching and management issues facing all teaching professionals.
 Contributions come from leading researchers in teacher training and include articles on policy, curriculum and pedagogical developments.
 Created in partnership with the Australian Council for Educational Research (ACER).